 2) Cash Flow: A Steady and Reliable Revenue Engine

-Municipalities’ power to tax or charge for public services translates into a reliable revenue engine that yields reliable, quality cash flows.
+Municipalities’ power to tax or charge for public services translates into a reliable revenue engine that yields dependable, quality cash flows.

 Taxes, for example, are applied across a diverse base of earnings and property values.
 This creates a steady revenue stream for GO municipal issuers that’s very different from that of a corporate issuer dependent on discretionary spending.
 If one sector of the economy is hard hit in a recession, other sectors may be less so, allowing the core of the muni issuer’s revenue stream to stay relatively steady.

-In the current recession, muni credits are generally weaker, but default is still a distant risk, in our view.
+In the current downturn, muni credits are generally weaker, but default is still a distant risk, in our view.
 Tax revenues (income, sales and property) and user fees from essential services keep coming and remain diverse.
-That’s very different from the private sector: when airline usage shrivels or people stop buying cars, companies’ revenue streams dry up.
+That’s very different from the private sector; when airline usage shrivels or people stop buying cars, companies’ revenue streams dry up.

 3) Reserve Funds: Flexibility to Navigate Economic Storms

-In a recession, cash is king, and states entered this economic crisis with record-level cash reserves—thanks to mandated-reserves requirements.
+In a recession, cash is king, and states today have record-level cash reserves—thanks to mandated reserves requirements.
 Both GO and revenue bonds benefit from an embedded culture and legal structure that favors robust reserve funds to weather downturns.
 As we described earlier, many revenue bonds include mandates for specific cash-reserve levels.

-Municipalities have a budgeting advantage over corporations that have to balance bondholder and shareholder interests.
+Municipalities have a budgeting advantage over corporations, which have to balance bondholder and shareholder interests.
 Bond investors want cash held in reserve as an added cushion; shareholders want it distributed as dividends.
 Because municipalities don’t have shareholders to satisfy, they’re free to build reserves when times are good.
 Stronger reserves mean more wherewithal to avoid missing bond payments during downturns while waiting for revenues to rebound.